Naval Air Station Oceana: Current operations

 A mass casualties drill was conducted aboard Naval Air Station Oceana during training exercises.
 Firefighter/EMT Greg Tetro breaks the rear glass of an automobile to rescue a trapped victim.

-Home to seventeen strike fighter squadrons of F/A-18 Hornets and F/A-18 Super Hornets, the base is the sole East Coast Master Jet Base and home to all the east coast strike-fighter (VFA) units (excluding VFA-86 and Marine Corps VMFA squadrons).
-Training is conducted by VFA-106 Gladiators in their F/A-18E/F Super Hornets.
+NAS Oceana is headquarters to Strike Fighter Wing Atlantic, the Navy's largest type wing.
+The command comprises 16 squadrons and more than 8,500 military and civilian personnel and is responsible for manning, training and equipping Atlantic Fleet strike fighter squadrons.

+Apollo Soucel Field is home to 17 aviation squadrons.
+Sixteen operate Boeing F/A-18E/F Super Hornets, while Fleet Logistics Support Squadron 56 (VR-56) operates the Boeing C-40 Clipper.
+Strike Fighter Squadron 106 (VFA-106) serves as the East Coast fleet replacement squadron, and Fighter Squadron Composite 12 (VFC-12) provides adversary training.

 Tomcat training was conducted by VF-101 Grim Reapers.
 NAS Oceana was host to the "Tomcat Sunset" reunion from 21 to 23 September 2006, where over 3000 former and current aircrew and maintainers came together to celebrate the retirement of the F-14 from active Fleet service.
-NAS Oceana also was the location where the F-14 took off for the last time for final flight of the type when F-14D, Bureau Number (BuNo) 164603, Modex 101, of Fighter Squadron 31 (VF-31) was ferried from NAS Oceana to Republic Airport in East Farmingdale on Long Island, NY for permanent static display at the Northrop Grumman facilities where the Tomcat was originally built.
+NAS Oceana also was the location where the F-14 took off for the last time for the final flight of the type when F-14D, Bureau Number (BuNo) 164603, Modex 101, of Fighter Squadron 31 (VF-31) was ferried from NAS Oceana to Republic Airport in East Farmingdale on Long Island, NY for permanent static display at the Northrop Grumman facilities where the Tomcat was originally built.